icinganalysis/icinganalysis.github.io/content/abstracts.md

 the stream Mach number, stream temperature, and pressure altitude.
-The icing limit is defined as a wetted-surface temperature of 32° F and is related to the stream conditions by the m¥thod of Hardy.
+The icing limit is defined as a wetted-surface temperature of 32° F and is related to the stream conditions by the method of Hardy.
 The results show that the point most likely to ice on the airfoil lies immediately behind the shoulder and is subject to possible icing at Mach numbers as high